KDE/kimageformats/README.md

 PSD plugin loads CMYK, Lab and Multichannel images and converts them to RGB without using the ICC profile.

-JP2, JXR, PSD and SCT plugins natively support 4-channel CMYK images when compiled with Qt 6.8+.
+JP2, JXL, JXR, PSD and SCT plugins natively support 4-channel CMYK images when compiled with Qt 6.8+.

 ### The DDS plugin